avvo/coding-style/README.md

     hash = {}
     ```

-* Prefer `%w` to the literal array syntax when you need an array of
+* Prefer the literal array syntax to `%w` when you need an array of
-words(non-empty strings without spaces and special characters in them).
+  words (non-empty strings without spaces and special characters in them).
-Apply this rule only to arrays with two or more elements.

     ```Ruby
     # bad
+    STATES = %w(draft open closed)

+    # good
     STATES = ['draft', 'open', 'closed']

-    # good
-    STATES = %w(draft open closed)
     ```

-* Prefer `%i` to the literal array syntax when you need an array of
+* Prefer the literal array syntax to `%i` when you need an array of symbols.
-symbols(and you don't need to maintain Ruby 1.9 compatibility).
-Apply
-this rule only to arrays with two or more elements.

     ```Ruby
     # bad
+    STATES = %i(draft open closed)

+    # good
     STATES = [:draft, :open, :closed]

-    # good
-    STATES = %i(draft open closed)
     ```

 * Avoid comma after the last item of a single-line `Array` or `Hash` literal.